 We follow strict sourcing guidelines and each page contains a full list of sources for complete transparency.

 Table of Contents

 - Ongoing Care at Home

-When caught before it becomes periodontal disease, gingivitis can often be completely reversed.
-If you keep up with good dental hygiene, gingivitis can be cured, so it does not come back.
+If you catch it before it becomes periodontal disease, gingivitis can often be completely reversed.
+Keep up with good dental hygiene and gingivitis can be cured, so it does not come back.

 Treatment for gingivitis starts at the dentist office with a professional teeth cleaning that uses specialized tools to remove the plaque from your teeth.
 Tartar buildup on your teeth can only be completely removed by a dental professional.